fusion94/fusion94.org/_pages/about.md

 My name is Tony Guntharp and I'm a fucking Texan.
 That's right I'm from the best place on planet earth, the great state of Texas.

+My family and I still maintain a residence in Half Moon Bay CA but we're spending the majority of our time in Bandera TX where we bought a second home late last year.

 I also make things.
 Software or Hardware, it doesn’t matter.
 I’m OCD, a Geek, a Homebrewer.
 Fan of Open Source, Linux, OSX and Mobile.
 Purveyor of Craft Beer and Single Malt Scotches. <del>Avid Motorcyclist